fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 });
 {% endhighlight %}

-Now that we know when to pause the timer, we need the pausable timer itself.
+Now that we know when to pause the timer, we need a timer that can be paused.

 ### An aside about pausable computations